Good anger, bad anger

 Nothing new under the sun

-For those who think the revelation that carcinogens are formed in the nonenzymic browning reaction known as the Maillard reaction is something new, take a look at the following item by David Bradley from a 1990 issue of New Scientist.
-Science: Cooking up carcinogens – The chemicals generated in our food, New Scientist vol 127 issue 1729 – 11 August 1990).
+Anyway, for those who think the revelation that carcinogens are formed in the non-enzymic browning reaction known as the Maillard reaction is something new, take a look at the following article I wrote for New Scientist back in the day: Science: Cooking up carcinogens – The chemicals generated in our food, New Scientist vol 127 issue 1729 – 11 August 1990).

 Keeping chicken under wraps